open-telemetry/opentelemetry-specification/specification/context/api-propagators.md

 When extracting B3, propagators:

 * MUST attempt to extract B3 encoded using single and multi-header formats.
-When configured for B3 single, the single-header format will take precedence, when configured for B3 multi, the multi-header will take precedence.
+The single-header variant takes precedence over the multi-header version.
 * MUST preserve a debug trace flag, if received, and propagate it with subsequent requests.
 Additionally, an OpenTelemetry implementation MUST set the sampled trace flag when the debug flag is set.